• Home

 Pei Yun Teo

 Pei Yun was a SG Trainee and assisted with field and lab experiments under the peat restoration project.
 She also worked on creating animations for visualizing social networks in knowledge production on peat revegetation.
+Pei Yun is now working in a government agency.

 Picture